Scaling and Root Planing New York City and Manhattan

 - If you smoke, quit now to protect your oral and overall health.

 I’m Ready to Book My Root Planing and Scaling Appointment.
 What Do I Do Next?

-If you’ve been told you need root planing and scaling, or a deep cleaning, by New York City’s Dr. Kissel, then the best thing you can do is call us today to make an appointment.
-We can be reached at (212) 702-9088.
+If you’ve been told you need root planing and scaling, or a deep cleaning, then the best thing you can do is call us today to make an appointment.
+Contact our office in the New York City and Manhattan area at (212) 702-9088.